-His donation proves how much he values higher education and his persistence in encourage young learners to pursue college.
+His donation proves how much he values higher education and his persistence in encouraging young learners to pursue college.
 Through this generous act, he expresses his devotion to his previous university.
 He inspires current students as he tries to help enrich their lives through his financial contribution to the school.

 He was also responsible for submitting a constitutional law allowing women to vote.
-Although he had dyslexia, he pursued finishing different degrees in several universities.
+Although he had dyslexia, he pursued finishing different degrees at several universities.
 He was the only president who finished a Ph.D. in government and history.

-As an alumnus at Hendrix College, you will be able to open and manage your account on their Alumni page.
+As an alumnus of Hendrix College, you will be able to open and manage your account on their Alumni page.
 You can also have access to their Alumni and Parent Directory.
 Their alumni association welcomes future students, current ones, faculty and staff, friends, and of course, all alumni.

 Their events are planned out monthly, and you can check the details on their site too.
 Hendrix College is nationally recognized for its quality education and value.
-It was founded in 1876 and had been affiliated with the United Methodist Church ever since 1884.
+It was founded in 1876 and has been affiliated with the United Methodist Church ever since 1884.
 Hendrix is recognized as one of the best liberal arts colleges in America.